kraftbj/genesis-enews-extended/readme.txt

 2. Widget setting screen.

 == Changelog ==
+= 2.1.4 =
+* Accessibility: Use aria-label instead of <label> to prevent CSS being either over-agressive or not enough.

 = 2.1.2 =
 * Accessibility: Updates <label> to be implicit to eliminate duplication when multiple instances are used on a page.
 * Coding Standards: Implement WPCS.